sharontherese/sharon-kabel/content/post/turkey-indult-2023/index.md

 ![](/uploads/turkey-indult-2023/august14.png)

-**Thanksgiving, 1959**: Someone in the Diocese of Pittsburgh, PA remembers that the pope said he could eat meat last Thanksgiving Friday.
+**December 3, 1959**: Someone in the Diocese of Pittsburgh, PA remembers that the pope said he could eat meat last Thanksgiving Friday.
 He writes his newspaper - can he do so again?
 The priest responds no, that was a one-time deal.
 Note that the priest doesn’t say “the pope didn’t issue a turkey indult,” or “that wasn’t the pope, that was your bishop.”

 # Conclusion